AckerlyXu/heima/articles/cloud-services/cloud-services-python-ptvs.md

 ## Install Python on the cloud service

+>[!WARNING]
->[AZURE.WARNING] The setup scripts that are installed with Visual Studio (at the time this article was last updated) do not work.
+> The setup scripts that are installed with Visual Studio (at the time this article was last updated) do not work.
 This section describes a workaround.

 The main problem with the setup scripts are that they do not install python.
-First, define two [startup tasks](/documentation/articles/cloud-services-startup-tasks/) in the [ServiceDefinition.csdef](/documentation/articles/cloud-services-model-and-package/#servicedefinitioncsdef) file.
+First, define two [startup tasks](./cloud-services-startup-tasks.md) in the [ServiceDefinition.csdef](./cloud-services-model-and-package.md#servicedefinitioncsdef) file.
 The first task (**PrepPython.ps1**) downloads and installs the Python runtime.
 The second task (**PipInstaller.ps1**) runs pip to install any dependencies you may have.

 The scripts below were written targeting Python 3.5.
 If you want to use the version 2.x of python, set the **PYTHON2** variable file to **on** for the two startup tasks and the runtime task: `<Variable name="PYTHON2" value="<mark>on</mark>" />`.

 ```xml
 <Startup>